Welcome to the York University Apartments!

 - If the behavior needs to be addressed immediately, please contact York U Security at 416-650-8000

-- If the behaviour may be addressed on a later date or through a formal meeting/notice, please go to the Housing Services Office (340 Assiniboine Road) to file a Tenant Concern form during operating hours, Monday – Friday from 8:30am – 7:00pm.
+- If the behaviour may be addressed on a later date or through a formal meeting/notice, please visit the York Apartments Forms page to fill out a Resident Concern Form online.

 - You can file a complaint under the Student Code of Rights and Responsibilities.

-- You can reach out Housing Services if you have any questions or are unsure of how to proceed.
+- You can reach out Housing & Conference Services if you have any questions or are unsure of how to proceed.

 - If it is an emergency, please call 911.